nhaouari/TestTurnSTUN/README.md

 # TestTurnSTUN
-this test is for testing TURN and STUN on browsers, it is inspered from https://github.com/otalk/stunturncheck.
+This test is for checking TURN and STUN on browsers, it is inspered from https://github.com/otalk/stunturncheck.
-You have just to copy the functions on your code or console and follow the following options.
+You have just to copy the functions on your code or on the browser console and follow the following options.

-#  checkServer
+##  checkServer
 the main function is checkServer(server) to check a given server if it works

 server is object for example